dschach/packaging-action-test/README.md

    1. Find the path (?)
    2. Use that to get the sfdx packageDirectories entry (use default if only one path)
-   3. Match the package value wiht the PackageAliases to get the package number or just use the package name
+   3. Match the package value with the PackageAliases to get the package number or just use the package name

 4. Pull sfdx-project.json into multiple outputs